viamrobotics/docs/docs/program/apis/sessions.md

 Essentially, "heartbeats" are a Viam robot's way of letting a user reading data from it know the different parts of it are "alive."

 Heartbeats are sent automatically from Viam's Go, Python, and TypeScript client SDKs unless you disable this with the session management API, or session management is not implemented by the server in question.

-As of now, heartbeats are sent at an interval that is one fifth of the heartbeat window.
+Heartbeats are automatically sent at an interval that is one fifth of the heartbeat window.
 For example, if the heartbeat window is 5 seconds, clients will each send a heartbeat every 1 second.

 You can adjust the heartbeat window through the configuration of your robot.